woosal1337/blog/web-app/source/_posts/print.md

 l.i.n.u.x
 ```

-- the code snippet above is absolutely correct, however, there is an even easier
+- The code snippet above is absolutely correct, however, there is an even easier
 way to achieve this goal.

 ```python